NON-ENGLISH MARKETS FOR SPECULATIVE SHORT FICTION

 ).
 SF only.
 All lengths (short stories, novellettes, novellas, novels).
 Accepts reprints and subs in English.
 Translates at no cost.
 No pay.
 (Dec 2007)

-– The parent company folded and Futuro is not operative at this time, but may return in the near future.
-Was: Antonio Bellomi, editor (firstname.lastname@example.org
+– The parent company folded and Futuro is no longer operative.
+Was: Antonio Bellomi, editor (email@example.com

 ).
 Magazine from publisher Perseo Libri.
-Accepts subs in Italian, French, English, Spanish, Portuguese and even German, though there could be some difficulty with this last.
+Accepted subs in Italian, French, English, Spanish, Portuguese and even German.
 SF preferred over fantasy.
-Accepts email subs as attachments.
+Accepted email subs as attachments.
 No pay.

 Cosmo SF | DEAD (2008) – WAS: Gianfranco Viviani, Editor.
 Viviani sold the house to another company and is now working with Delos Books.